cOpEtriNe/Katware/README.md

 # KATWare
 GUI For the Roblox Game KAT!
 If you would like to paste these scripts into your own cheat, make sure to leave credit to the original owner.

+The main gui is now available for all to edit inside the "studiosource" folder.
+For compiling your own build, use roblox studio plugins such as gui to lua to convert the gui into a script for your executor.

 ## Information
 You will need a executor for Roblox to run this script.